apartheid

 The premise of apartheid was that whites were superior to Africans, Coloureds and Indians, and the function of it was to entrench white supremacy forever.

-2. (by extension) Any similar policy of racial separation/segregation and discrimination.
+2. (by extension) Any similar policy of racial separation/segregation and discrimination, particularly when in favor of a minority rule.

 • 1963, Justice William O. Douglas, concurring, Lombard v.
 Louisiana (373 U.S. 267):